tchibatron/dbeaver/Workspace-Overview.md

-The DBeaver window contains a menu bar, a toolbar, a shortcut bar, a workbench with one or more editors and views, and a status line:
+The DBeaver window contains a menu bar, a toolbar, a shortcut bar, a workspace with one or more editors and views, and a status line:
 <img src="https://www.dropbox.com/s/hxkbuw6r7a8dmw6/UI%20with%20markup.png?raw=1">

 # Menu Bar